rurban/libu8ident/README.md

   already exists, the SCX list is collapsed to this.
 But if none exists we need to the list and check it against the next yet unseen script, and check for mixed-script violations.

+* Faster **maybe_normalize** check.
+I.e. search for MARK and DECOMPOSED codepoints.
+  We only need to normalize, if the codepoint in question is different under NFKC, resp. the current normalization option.
+I have that in cperl to great effect, but with NFC only.

 * **[IdentifierType]
 (http://www.unicode.org/reports/tr39/#Identifier_Status_and_Type)**